 05 of 05

-These reproductions have a softer, more goopy look to them as opposed to the stark stamped edges of authentic filigree work.
+These reproductions have a softer, more goopy look to them as opposed to the stark, stamped edges of authentic filigree work.
 Another sign you are dealing with a reproduction?
 Most filigree jewelry from the Art Deco era was made with either 10k or 18k white gold.
 If your jewelry is 14k white gold and has a yellowish tint to it, chances are it is a more modern reproduction.
-The yellowish tint is because different alloys are used today than were used in the 1920's, making the older gold more grey in its natural state.
+The yellowish tint is because different alloys are used today, differing from those used in the 1920's, making the older gold more grey in its natural state.